tapis-project/uh-hpc-in-the-cloud/block3/tapis-cli.md

 The Tapis CLI commands all respond with help for -h and return back information on the parameters that can be passed.

 Need help?
-Ask your questions using the TACC Cloud Slack Channel TODO_SLACKLINK
+Ask your questions using the [TACC Cloud Slack Channel](https://bit.ly/2XHYJEk)

 Initial Requirements
 ===============================================